733.5 Higuera Street,

 San Luis Obispo, California

 Bubblegum Alley located on Higuera Street in San Luis Obispo is simply an alley that the locals have decided to completely cover with partially chewed bubblegum.
 Apparently it received its first glob of gum back in the 1950s.
 Now, the entire alley from Higuera Street back to the parking lot beyond is plastered over with a variety of different colors and flavors of gum.
-Incoming students at the local college, Cal Poly, are often brought here during their introduction week to place even more gum on the wall.
+The alley is fifteen feet high and seventy feet long, and covered on both sides by bubble gum.
+It is located between 733 and 734 Higuera Street.
+Incoming students at the local college, California Polytechnic State University or Cal Poly, are often brought here during their introduction week to place even more gum on the wall.

 Several of us visited the alleyway one day and placed a few pieces of gum on the wall.
 Literally thousands of pieces of gum are attached to the walls of the alley, in some spots several inches thick.
 Gum wrappers and foil also decorate the walls occasionally spelling out letters and words on the wall.
 Some of the gum was attached to the wall over ten feet off the ground, so it was apparent that some of the gum artists in town put quite a bit of effort in decorating the wall with their partially masticated pieces of gum.
 While we were there, several tourists passed through the alley some also adding their own wads of gum, so apparently the site is fairly popular.

-It is rumored that sometime in the seventies, the city of San Luis Obispo attempted to remove the attraction.
+It is rumored that sometime in the seventies, the city of San Luis Obispo attempted to remove the attraction, not once but twice.
 They stripped the alley of all gum, but the locals continued right on placing partially chewed bubblegum on the walls, bringing the attraction back to life.
 As I wasn't in SLO during the seventies, I personally haven't been able to confirm this.

 - Roadside Attractions (2007) by Butko, Brian and Sarah, p: 142